 It is also sold in the US by the brand names OxyContin, Roxicodone, Xtampza ER, OxyIR, Oxydose, Oxyfast, Dazidox, Eth-Oxydose, and Oxaydo.
 Additionally, there are a number of multi-ingredient drugs containing oxycodone.
 Some brand names are Percocet, Endocet, Combunox, Troxyca ER and Targiniq ER.

-OxyContin is the extended-release version of oxycodone and was introduced in the U.S. in 1996.
-Oxycodone can be administered orally, rectally, intranasally or through intravenous, intramuscular and subcutaneous injections.
+In 1916, a German laboratory-developed Oxycodone, which has a similar chemical structure to that of codeine.
+Moreover, the drug is derived from thebaine, an opiate alkaloid.
+In essence, OxyContin is the extended-release version of oxycodone, and it was introduced in the U.S. in 1996.
+Furthermore, individuals can take it orally, rectally, intranasally or through intravenous, intramuscular and subcutaneous injection.

 Oxycodone Side Effects

 - Loss of appetite

 In rare cases, the drug can cause impotence and enlargement of the prostate gland.
 Also, in patients who aren’t tolerant to opiates, or in the case of overdose, effects can be more dangerous.
 For example, they include shallow breathing, cold and clammy skin, hypertension, pupil constriction, circulatory collapse, respiratory arrest, and death.